NATIONAL CONSERVATION LANDS OF THE CALIFORNIA DESERT

 Phase I of the DRECP was completed in September 2016.
 It designated 4.2 million acres as part of the National Conservation Lands of the California Desert.
 Much of this land was already a part of the National Conservation Lands (in particular, large portions of the Mojave Trails and Sand to Snow National Monuments), but 2.89 million acres were a new addition to the system.
 National Conservation Lands of the California Desert are closed to all energy development.

 Phase II of the DRECP will focus on better aligning local, state, and federal renewable energy development and conservation plans, policies, and goals.
-Please visit www.drecp.org for additional information on the DRECP.
+Please visit the NEPA register for additional information on the DRECP.

 The BLM is still evaluating how to manage the National Conservation Lands of the California Desert and how to subdivide these areas into specific units.
 This page will be updated with further information when it is available.